 — UEFA Champions League (@ChampionsLeague) November 11, 2019

 There are relatively few players that can be considered world-class in the +2 positions, but the Austrian-German tandem defied the mainstream.
 Their understanding of the game was exceptional and both were differential with the ball at their feet.
-While the veteran figure of this full-back blend, Philipp Lahm, has hung up his boots, the youth character, Alaba, is at the pinnacle of his game, with his career’s next chapter lined up with Real Madrid.
+While the veteran figure of this full-back blend, Philipp Lahm, has hung up his boots, the youth character, Alaba, is at the pinnacle of his game, having already helped Los Blancos to their 14th UCL title.

 9. MARCELO AND DANI ALVES (BRAZIL)